justintjoa-portfolio/ESFA-Verilog-FPGA-Implementation/README.md

 #28

-// nNw we have code, feed it into lookUpScan
+// now that we have the code of the array, feed it into lookUpScan

 code = resultValue;